 MES promotes greater education for the environment to all who work, visit or stay in the Mamanucas.
-Such is done through lectures organised by a resort or operator…read more
+These programs are conducted through workshops, lectures and taking part in activities organised by a resort or operator, schools and local communities with the Society…Read more…

 Our environment provides sustenance for all.
 Our member resorts are equipped with awareness programs that aim to in turn educate staff and guests…read more